 Please note that eligibility is determined based on the school/college at which you take your A Levels.
 If you completed your GCSEs at a school on our Adjusted Criteria list, but then undertook your A Levels at a school/college that is not on this list, you will not qualify for an adjusted offer.

 The scheme is reviewed annually, so may change scope in future years.
+A list of eligible schools and colleges for 2021 entry will be posted here no later than 1 September 2020.

 Which courses does the Adjusted Criteria scheme apply to?